Rubroshorea curtisii

-Shorea curtisii (also called Seraya, and along with some other species in the genus Shorea, dark red meranti) is a species of tree in the family Dipterocarpaceae.
-It is native to Borneo, Peninsular Malaysia, Singapore and Thailand.
+Rubroshorea curtisii (also called Seraya, and along with some other species in the genus Rubroshorea, dark red meranti) is a species of tree in the family Dipterocarpaceae.
+It is native to Peninsular Malaysia, Singapore, Thailand, and northwestern Borneo.

 It grows as a large tree with a grey or reddish-brown and coarsely fissured trunk; and a greyish-blue crown.
 It fruits every 5–10 years, after prolonged periods of drought.

+The species was first described as Shorea curtisii in 1893.
+In 2022 Peter Shaw Ashton and Jacqueline Heckenhauer placed the species in genus Rubroshorea as R. curtisii.